moonjae/moonjae.github.io/_posts/2023-01-25-[CPP]-Const-In-CPP.md

 b.helper(); // illegal because the helper function can modify the member variables
 ```

-therefore for cases above we need add const keywords to methods in order to represent that we do not intend to modify any member variables
+Therefore for cases above we need add const keywords to methods in order to represent that we do not intend to modify any member variables

 ```
 void helper() const { cout << a; }
 ```

-however there can be situations where we do need to modify one or more variables in that case we can use mutable keyword to the member variable we wish to modify
+However there can be situations where we do need to modify one or more variables in that case we can use mutable keyword to the member variable we wish to modify

 ```
 mutable int a;
 ```